New2World/HPC-CourseProject/readme.md

 Support vector machine is a deterministic classification model, using support vector to get the decision boundary that has a largest margin to nearest data.
 It can also be used as a regression method, maintaining all the main features that characterize the algorithm.
 Original support vector regression is a linear model.
 To extend it to fit non-linear functions, kernel functions are introduced.
 Kernel is first proposed in classification method, like the figure showing below, the data in the figure is not linear separable if we look at it from above.
 What kernels do is to map the data to higher dimension from which it can be differentiate by a single line or a hyperplane.

 We use the support vector machine model in [scikit-learn](https://scikit-learn.org/stable/), a free software machine learning library for the Python programming language.
-The support vector machine implementation is based on `libsvm`, a high-efficient open source machine learning library, and apart from original support vector regressor, it provide another version of support vector machine which has a upper bound of support vectors.
+The support vector machine implementation is based on `libsvm`, a high-efficient open source machine learning library, and apart from original support vector regressor, it provide another version of support vector machine which has a upper bound of support vectors, which is a way to do regularization on the model.

 [![](svm_kernel.gif)](https://towardsdatascience.com/understanding-support-vector-machine-part-2-kernel-trick-mercers-theorem-e1e6848c6c4d)